 It’s natural to want to see how we compare with others to learn how we can keep improving.
 We want to be better than yesterday.

-Fancy a little “healthy competition”?
-Then read on.
+If you fancy a little “healthy competition”, then read on.

 My daily nutrient intake

 The chart below shows my nutrient profile for three weeks of food logging.

 The vertical axis shows the various essential micronutrient (i.e. vitamins, minerals, amino acids and essential fatty acids).